-We are visiting schools this autumn, and like you we are taking precautions to keep our teachers and your children safe.
+We are visiting schools during the November lockdown, and like you we are taking precautions to keep our teachers and your children safe.

 Where Things Stand

 We have looked through the Department for Education guidance published 4th November, and there appears to be no reason why we cannot visit schools to deliver workshops.
 That guidance builds off the existing DfE guidance , last updated 22nd October, which states that peripatetic teachers may visit schools.

 That said, your school leadership will need to consider whether they are comfortable with visitors entering the school.
 We are happy to take a provisional booking to reserve a day for you while your leadership team makes that decision — there is no obligation while the date is in “pencil”.

 If we cannot visit in person, we have new options we can offer.

 Our teachers have created a new experience that aims to be “Covid Secure”.
 It offers all the enrichment, immersion and fun of our full-day workshops, but in a way compatible with coronavirus health requirements for schools.
 We are calling it Virtually Off the Page.

 We adapted nine of our most popular workshops to fit the new Virtually Off the Page model.
 Topics currently offered include: